confluentinc/ksql/docs/tutorials/clickstream/docker-clickstream.rst

         Writing console output to /tmp/ksql-logs/ksql.out

 #.
-From your terminal, create the status codes using the ksql-datagen utility.
+Create the status codes using the ksql-datagen utility.
 This stream runs once to populate the table.

     .. code:: bash